danielcopper/nvim/README.md

 ## TODO

+- Fix empty buffer showing when opening a file with telescope after deleting all buffers
-- Fix recording keys not working
+- Fix recording keys not working (it works just doesn't prompt that its recording)
-- configure DAP for c# and typescript
+- configure DAP for c# and typescript (partly finished)
 - Automate installation process

 ## Plugins to consider